 - 10.1 The Accounts and Audit Regulations 2015 Part 2 Section 3A(c) require the Council to have in place a 'sound system of internal control which includes effective arrangements for the management of risk'. - 10.2 Failure to adequately address legal issues arising from any activity of the Council increases risk.
-Officers endeavour to ensure Members are adequately advised and projects properly implemented to ensure that Legal requirements are met
+Officers endeavour to ensure Members are adequately advised and projects properly implemented to ensure that Legal requirements are met.

-Legal Implications reviewed by: Monitoring officer
+Legal Implications reviewed by: Assistant Director for Governance & Democracy